gregbg218/DSA/K way merge/template.md

-1st step is to fill the heap with the smallest elements or k introductory elements that we will later pop
+1st step is to fill the heap with the smallest elements of each array/list or k introductory elements that we will later pop

 Step 2: